cloudfoundry/cf-for-k8s/docs/deploy-local.md

 In addition to the Kubernetes version requirement in [Deploying CF for K8s](deploy.md#kubernetes-cluster-requirements), the cluster should:

-Minimum Requirements:
+1) Use a Kubernetes version within the supported version window (see `supported_k8s_versions.yml`)

+2) Specify at least the minimum resource requirements shown below.

+**Minimum Requirements**

 - 4 CPU, 6GB memory if using 1 node

-Recommended Requirements:
+**Recommended Requirements**

 - 6-8 CPU, 8-16GB memory if using 1 node
-- When running with less than recommended requirements it is common for an initial `kapp deploy` to timeout; a successive `kapp deploy` should remedy this.
+- When running with less than recommended requirements it is common for an initial `kapp deploy` to timeout; a successive `kapp deploy` may remedy this.

 Configuration Notes:
 - When running on a local Docker Desktop this can be configured via `Docker Desktop > Preferences > Resources`.